lewardo/SnideGPT/README.md

 # ✨SnideGPT✨
-## the sarcastic assistant
+## the sarcastic assistant🔥

-Simple interface for a digital assistant that insults you and answers sarcastically, built for the HackSheffield 8 hackathon
+Simple interface for a digital assistant that insults you and answers sarcastically, built for the _HackSheffield 8_ hackathon
 The wake-word is appropriately 'yo bro', or there is also a model in the './models' directory for the wakeword 'oi megamind', both in the spirit of sarcasm

-## installation
+## installation🛠️

 make a `.env` file in the directory with a `PICOVOICE_KEY` from a free picovoice account, and make sure you have `OPENAI_API_KEY` defined in your environment variables to access the openai API, and make sure you have gcloud set up enabling a project with speech-to-text and text-to-speech both enabled.